elastic/elastic-package/README.md

 The formatter supports JSON and YAML format, and skips "ingest_pipeline" directories as it's hard to correctly format Handlebars template files.
 Formatted files are being overwritten.

-### `elastic-package generate`

-_Context: global_

-Use this command to generate benchmarks data for a package.
-Currently, only data for what we have related assets on https://github.com/elastic/elastic-integration-corpus-generator-tool are supported.

 ### `elastic-package install`

 _Context: package_